Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

 How to Build Your Freelance Strategic Plan: Step Three – Action

-This is the “guts” of the plan – the few things that will execute very well in order to get you closer to where you want to be.
+This is the “guts” of the plan – the few things that you will execute with excellence in order to get you to where you want to be.

 Two points of emphasis here:

-“Execute very well” – You won’t build a remarkable freelance business by doing things at parity.
+“Execute with excellence” – You won’t build a remarkable freelance business by doing things at parity.
 As with any kind of strategy, execution makes all the difference.
 Being selective helps here too.

 There are many reasons your action plan can fail.
 To help prevent failure, here are four truths for you to consider: